-The Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013 allow only certain colours to be used in food, restrict the use of some colours, and set maximum levels for some colours, particularly in relation to food sold in restaurants and as takeaway meals.
+The Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013 allow only certain colours to be used in food, restrict the use of some colours and set maximum levels for others, particularly in relation to food sold in restaurants and as takeaway meals.

 The Regulations apply to all foods but make specific requirements for certain foods, such as rice, tea, coffee, fresh vegetables, meat, fish and shellfish, which cannot be directly coloured with artificial colours.
 Rice is only able to contain colour introduced by ingredients added to it, such as seasonings.

-Of particular relevance to restaurant and takeaway meals are the additives used that relate to sauces, seasoning (for example - curry powder, tandoori), pickles, relishes, chutney, piccalilli, etc. In these cases, only 500mg/kg in total of the following permitted colours is allowed, whether used singly or in any combination:
+Of particular relevance to restaurant and takeaway meals are the additives used that relate to sauces, seasonings (for example - curry powder, tandoori), pickles, relishes, chutney, piccalilli, etc. In these cases, only a combined total of 500 mg/kg of the following permitted colours is allowed:

 The following colours are even more strictly regulated, with maximum limits in sauces as follows:

-The maximum permitted amounts of these three colours is different in other types of food - for example, Quinoline Yellow is the only one of the three that is allowed to be used in seasonings, with a limit of 10mg/kg.
-For full details of the limits please see EU Regulation (EU) No 232/2012 amending annex II to Regulation (EC) No 1333/2008 as regards the conditions of use and the use levels for Quinoline Yellow (E 104), Sunset Yellow FCF / Orange Yellow S (E 110) and Ponceau 4R, Cochineal Red A (E 124).
+The maximum permitted amounts of these three colours is different in other types of food - for example, Quinoline Yellow is the only one of the three that is allowed to be used in seasonings, with a limit of 10 mg/kg.

 Compulsory warnings regarding the effect of colours on children are required on the labels of prepacked foods.
-These requirements also apply to edible ices, flour confectionery and other food items sold loose.
+These requirements also apply to edible ices, flour confectionery (sweet pastries, cakes and similar baked goods) and other food items sold loose.
 The warning '[name or E number of the colour(s)]: may have an adverse effect on activity and attention in children' is required for prepacked food containing any of the following colours:

 In each case you should obtain written confirmation from your supplier that a product complies with the provisions of the Food Safety Act 1990 and the Food Additives, Flavourings, Enzymes and Extraction Solvents (England) Regulations 2013.